cackle-rs/cackle/HOW_IT_WORKS.md

 # How it works

-Cackle performs a `cargo build` of your crate and wraps various binaries that cargo and rustc invoke.
+Cackle performs a `cargo build` of your crate and wraps rustc, the linker and any build scripts.
 By wrapping these binaries, cackle gets an opportunity to perform analysis during the build process.

 ## Wrapping rustc